tomjoht/learnapidoc/_includes/content/activities/evaluate_elements_api_ref.md

 In this activity, you'll review API reference documentation and identify the common elements.
 To evaluate the API reference docs:

-1. In three of the following sites, look at the API reference sections (where endpoints are listed):
+1. Choose three of the following sites.
+In the three you choose, analyze the API reference sections (where the endpoints are listed):

     *  [Nexmo API reference](https://developer.nexmo.com/api)
     *  [Twitter API reference](https://developer.twitter.com/en/docs/api-reference-index)